keithledgerwood/WICLab-guide/03-o365-integration.md

 ![contexttag](images/context-lab.png) ![contexttag](images/persona-okta-admin.png)

 You will now assign the new employee to the *App-Office365-ProPlus* group.
-This will grant the user access to the Microsoft Office 365 app and provision their account in Azure AD.

 1. On the **Assignments** tab, select the **App-Office365-ProPlus** group.
     |||